rhea164/Inventory_Management_System/readme.md

 <b>Product Listing and Categorization:</b>

-Displays a wide range of food products categorized into beverages, condiments, confections, and more.
+•Displays a wide range of food products categorized into beverages, condiments, confections, and more.
-Each product listing includes its price and category for easy browsing.
+•Each product listing includes its price and category for easy browsing.

 <b>Detailed Product Information:</b>

-Clicking on a product navigates to a detailed page providing comprehensive information about the item.
+•Clicking on a product navigates to a detailed page providing comprehensive information about the item.
-Displays the number of units in stock, units on order, and whether the product is discontinued.
+•Displays the number of units in stock, units on order, and whether the product is discontinued.
-Allows users to add items to their cart directly from the product page.
+•Allows users to add items to their cart directly from the product page.

 <b>Supplier Information:</b>

-Provides detailed supplier information, including company name, address, and contact details.
+•Provides detailed supplier information, including company name, address, and contact details.
-Ensures users have access to all necessary supplier data for effective communication and management.
+•Ensures users have access to all necessary supplier data for effective communication and management.

 <b>Category Details:</b>

-Offers detailed descriptions and images for each product category, enhancing user understanding and engagement.
+•Offers detailed descriptions and images for each product category, enhancing user understanding and engagement.
 ## Credits

 This project has been generated with 💙 and [Easy-UI5](https://github.com/SAP/generator-easy-ui5)